WELCOME TO THE BRAINTREE AND DISTRICT AMATEUR RADIO SOCIETY

 !!!
 STOP PRESS !!!

-2025 is a special year for the Braintree and District Amateur Raido Club - its the 50th Anniversay of the clubs inauguration on 17th May 1975.
+2025 is a special year for the Braintree and District Amateur Radio Club - its the 50th Anniversay of the clubs inauguration on 17th May 1975.

-I will be updating the club calendar with some exciting new events that we have planned when dates and venuues get confirmed.
+I will be updating the club calendar with some exciting new events that we have planned when dates and venues get confirmed.

 NEWS HEADLINES!!!